-EDIT: Since writing this post, I’ve realized that I was wrong in believing that pronouns should be required.
+EDIT: Since writing this post, I’ve realized that I was wrong in believing that pronouns in email signatures should be required.
 My opinion has changed, and I’d like you to read this post explaining why instead.

 Are you requiring pronouns in your email signature?
 What if people are scared to share?
 I get an email with one of these questions at least once a week.
 An HR manager.
 A talent executive.
 A CEO, even.